Diesel Tuner's Blog

 [fa icon="calendar'] Jul 1, 2019 10:49:08 AM / by Justin Tyson posted in Turbo, Stealth

-We all get there at one point, should I upgrade my turbocharger?
-It's something us diesel owners come across.
+We all ask the question at some point, should I upgrade my turbocharger?
+Improving performance is always something us diesel owners are thinking about.
 Maybe your charger blew up or maybe you just want to help cool your truck's EGTs a bit more.
-There are a ton of different reasons why we want to upgrade.
+There are a ton of different reasons why you may want to upgrade.
 With that comes a ton of different variables that go into which turbo you SHOULD buy.
-Let's take a look at three big things to consider.
+Let's take a look at three big areas to consider.

 #1: How Do You Use Your Truck?

-You've heard this one before, if you're new to the diesel world maybe you have not.
-How do you use your truck?
+You've probably heard this one before, if you're new to the diesel world maybe you haven't.
+Either way its a very important topic to consider, especially when choosing a turbo upgrade.
 Do you commute 20 miles to work and back daily?
 Do you haul any toys?
 Maybe you hotshot as a career, all these are some of the ways a driver uses his diesel truck.
 A driver that tows a lot would best be suited for the Stealth 64, why?
 It runs more efficiently at higher horsepower numbers while loaded.
 The truck will sustain a heavy load for longer because the heat that the turbo is introducing is lower than a stock charger.
 Lower piston temps, lower EGTs equals more time and a larger buffer before the truck is affected by the added heat.

 Drop-In Turbo Option for LLY, LBZ and LMM